 This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-The UAE is welcoming travellers from all over the world.
+The UAE is welcoming travelers from all over the world.
 While many international visitors set their sights on Dubai, many also proceed to make their way to other emirates such as Abu Dhabi, Sharjah, Ras al Khaimah and so on.

-Can I transit in Dubai now?
+Can I transit through Dubai now?

 A transit visa is required if you are not one of the nationalities that are eligible for a visa on arrival or a visa-free entry to the UAE.